scottbea/bing-cli/README.md

 Once you subscribe, you can then click the Show link to reveal the API keys.
 Then copy these keys and put them in the exports for the .bash_profile (as mentioned above).

 ## Development
+I'm doing occasional development on this project, but mostly focusing on compatability and utility for the exisitng use cases.
+I'm open to feedback on new features and collaboration - just post an Issue.

 ### Testing